Sixty years on, Attenborough back to Great Barrier Reef for new series

 "If the temperature goes up two degrees, the consequence will be that a very large number of species of coral will die.
 And so the reef is in real, real danger and it is going to take international cooperation to deal with that."

-Attenborough has been making television documentaries for decades, travelling all over the world.
+Attenborough has been making television documentaries for decades, traveling all over the world.

-"I would like to think the programmes I've made ... have done something to spread an understanding of the natural world," he said.
-"People who watch them may realise not only what a wonderful world we have inherited, but the danger that it is in."
+"I would like to think the programs I've made ... have done something to spread an understanding of the natural world," he said.
+"People who watch them may realize not only what a wonderful world we have inherited, but the danger that it is in."

 That danger, he said, is largely due to overpopulation.